stevensblueprint/nj-appleseed/README.md

 - **Resources**: The resources can be managed through a single document
 - **Videos**: The videos can be managed through a single document
 - **Homepage**: The homepage can be managed through a single document

+ALternative:
+Each section of the manual is its own PDF.
+We add an Iframe to show the PDF for the manual.
+This way we can keep the design of the manual and makes it easier to manage the content.
+This content might also be more appealing to users.